 Times listed for meeting items are approximate and depend on the length of discussion and voting.
 All meetings are held virtually unless otherwise indicated.
 In-person meetings are typically conducted at 4822 Madison Yards Way, Madison, Wisconsin, unless an alternative location is listed on the meeting notice.
-In order to confirm a meeting or to request a complete copy of the board's agenda, please visit the Department website at https://dsps.wi.gov.
+In order to confirm a meeting or to request a complete copy of the board's agenda, please visit the Department website at https:\\dsps.wi.gov.
 The board may also consider materials or items filed after the transmission of this notice.
 Times listed for the commencement of any agenda item may be changed by the board for the convenience of the parties.
 The person credentialed by the board has the right to demand that the meeting at which final action may be taken against the credential be held in open session.
 Requests for interpreters for the hard of hearing, or other accommodations, are considered upon request by contacting the Affirmative Action Officer or reach the Meeting Staff by calling 608-267-7213.

-VIRTUAL/TELECONFERENCE PHARMACY RULES COMMITTEE MEETING MINUTES FEBRUARY 20, 2025
+HYBRID (IN-PERSON/VIRTUAL) PHARMACY RULES COMMITTEE MEETING MINUTES APRIL 17, 2025

+PRESENT: Susan Kleppin, Tiffany O'Hagan, Anthony Peterangelo (virtual; arrived at

+9:04 a.m.), John Weitekamp

-- PRESENT: Susan Kleppin, Tiffany O'Hagan, Anthony Peterangelo, John Weitekamp - STAFF: Brad Wojciechowski, Executive Director; Whitney DeVoe, Legal Counsel; Nilajah Hardin, Administrative Rules Coordinator; Brenda Taylor, Board Services Supervisor; and other Department staff
+STAFF: Brad Wojciechowski, Executive Director; Whitney DeVoe, Legal Counsel; Nilajah

+Hardin, Administrative Rules Coordinator; Brenda Taylor, Board Administration

+Specialist; and other Department staff